uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 ------------------
 `Back To Top`_

+.. code-block:: go

+    func GetStringer(a interface{}, query interface{}, args ...interface{}) (err error)

 GetStringer fetches the first record from the database matching query and args and get only fields tagged with `stringer` tag.
 If no field has `stringer` tag, then it gets all the fields.

-Function:

-.. code-block:: go

-    func(a interface{}, query interface{}, args ...interface{}) (err error)

 Parameters: